microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-02.md

 [< Previous Solution](./Solution-01.md) - **[Home](./README.md)** - [Next Solution >](./Solution-03.md)

+## Notes & Guidance
+- In this challenge both the applications will be broken.
+Do not be alarmed, we will be fixing them in future challenges!
+  - The backend API is broken because we will need to deploy a Mongo DB backend and configure the environment variables on the deployment (Challenge 4 & 5)
+  - The frontend application is broken because we will need to configure our environment variables on the deployment to point to our backend API (Challenge 5)

 ## Retrieve Login Command
-- In the web console, retrieve the login command by clicking on the dropdown arrow next to your name in the top-right and select *Copy Login Command*
+- In the web console, retrieve the login command by clicking on the dropdown arrow next to your name in the top-right and select **Copy Login Command**
   - It was successful if you see something like `Logged into "https://api.abcd1234.westus.aroapp.io:6443" as "kube:admin" using the token provided.`

 ## Create New Project